sorenson-eng/chumvan-t140/README.md

 <mark>NOTE</mark> In this implementation, even `text/t140` is being considered as a type of "codec", this format does not require any further header and depends solely on the RTP header (specified in [RFC3550](https://datatracker.ietf.org/doc/html/rfc3550) with the constraints in section 2.1).
 The structure of this implementation may differ from the implementation in [pion/rtp/codecs](https://github.com/pion/rtp/tree/master/codecs) for this reason.
 For example, the `T140Packet` will be a special type embedded the `Packet` and the payload of `T140Packet` will be processed according to the `PT` field in the header (with redundancy-`RED` or an ordinary packet-`T140`).

+<mark>NOTE</mark> A T140 packet is an RTP packet, but an RTP packet is not guaranteed to satisfy T140 packet's standardization.

 Examples for a packet:

 Non-padding packet with valid byte-slice form on the right